-The following section reviews the basic operations and outcomes of Virginia's veterans treatment dockets in FY 2020.
-Information is provided in this report on program participants, including demographics, program entry offenses, program length and program completion or termination.
-This information is based on data from the drug court docket database established and maintained by the Office of the Executive Secretary (OES).
+This report reviews the basic operations and outcomes of Virginia's veterans treatment dockets in FY 2021.
+Information is provided in this report on program participants, including demographics, program entry offenses, program length, and program completion or termination.
+This information is based on data from the specialty docket database established and maintained by the Office of the Executive Secretary (OES).
 Veterans treatment docket staff in local programs entered data on docket participants into the OES Specialty Docket Database.
-Due to the small number of participants in each veterans treatment docket, these results should be considered with caution.
-In some cases, there were too few cases to extract conclusions.4
+Due to the small number of veterans treatment dockets currently and limited number of participants in each veterans treatment docket, there were too few cases to extract conclusions.